DevashishPrasad/CascadeTabNet/README.md

 # CascadeTabNet

 ## I. License
 The code of CascadeTabNet is released under the MIT License.
-There is no limitation for both acadmic and commercial usage.
+There is no limitation for both academic and commercial usage.

 ## II.
 Paper
-<a href="https://arxiv.org/abs/2004.12629">Preprint Link of Paper</a> : The paper has been accepted at <b>CVPR 2020 Workshop </b>
+<a href="https://arxiv.org/abs/2004.12629">Preprint Link of Paper</a> : The paper has been accepted at <b><a href="https://cvpr2020text.wordpress.com/">CVPR 2020 Workshop on Text and Documents in the Deep Learning Era</a></b>

 ## III.
 End to End Table Recognition Dataset
 We manually annotated some of the <a href="http://sac.founderit.com/">ICDAR 19 table competition (cTDaR)</a> dataset images.
 Details about the dataset are mentioned in the paper.